top of page

 Submission Schedule

-The AAC Early Starts (AACES) Conference Call for Papers opens on September 15, 2022 and closes on November 15, 2022.
-Notifications of acceptance/non-acceptance will be sent to all contributors via email no later than January 1, 2023.
+The AAC Early Starts (AACES) Conference Call for Presenters opens on September 1, 2023, and closes on November 30, 2023.
+Notifications of acceptance/non-acceptance will be emailed to all applicants no later than December 15, 2023.
 Upon acceptance, presenters will be contacted via email to organize presentation timelines.
-Presenters are welcomed to submit more than one proposal if interested in offering a series of presentations or more than one presentation topic.
-Presentations will be scheduled between 8:30 AM and 5:00 PM Pacific Time.
-Presenters will be prompted to choose one or more days and times within the proposal application and all efforts will be made to honor requested presentation timelines when possible.
+Presenters are invited to submit more than one proposal if interested in offering a series of presentations or more than one presentation topic.
+Presentations will be scheduled between 8:30 AM and 5:00 PM Pacific Time on February 15th and 16th.
+Presenters will be prompted to choose one or more days and times within the proposal application, and all efforts will be made to honor requested presentation timelines when possible.

 our gift to you

 We know how much time, talent, and effort goes into putting a quality presentation together!
 We appreciate your dedication to the field and your willingness to give us the gift of your time and talents.
-As a gesture of gratitude, all accepted presenters will be granted free on-demand access to the conference session recordings and a code for one free course of their choosing on our AAC Academy platform.
+As a gesture of gratitude, all accepted presenters will be granted free on-demand access to the conference session recordings and CMH/PDH opportunities.

 Topic Areas